dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.3 =
+- Fix: Exchange rates subsystem no longer attempts to access the old public CoinMarketCap API that has been recently discontinued.
+An API key is now required, no longer optional.
+- Improve: The efficiency of CoinMarketCap API queries has been improved, both in terms of performance, and API credits used.

 = 5.0.2 =
 - Improve: More JavaScript assets are not loaded if not needed in current front-end page.
 This also prevents unneeded JSON-API hits when not logged in.